octalmage/YoPress/readme.txt

 Instructions:

-Signup for an API key here: yoapi.justyo.co
+Signup for an API key at [yoapi.justyo.co](http://yoapi.justyo.co), for "Callback URL" put in your homepage with a trailing slash.

 Put your API key in the YoPress settings and hit save changes.